Lead the Way Employment Program

 The focus of the program is to in-still an introduction to the supply chain management and all activities and roles required to support the industry.
 In addition, the practical components apply self-driven application with the expectations of participants seeking work experience and coaching them through all aspects of the process.
 The outcome is that the participants will develop work-ready skills and knowledge to equip them to seek future employment in the logistics industry.

 This program is aimed to prepare participants for future work in the health services sector.
 The content of the program is focused on the Healthcare industry and all aspects of sub-set specialization such as age care nursing and disability support.
 A key focal point is towards disability support service as an enabler on the basis that persons skilled in disability support can find immediate work experience whereas age care health and other sub-sectors, would require higher qualifications to begin work placement.
 This program would provide valuable preparation and insight for participants wanting to pursue further studies in aged care.
 Therefore, the strategy is to gain experience within the health industry by entry of disability support.

-To find out more or to register your interest fill in the contact form below and we will be in touch, alternatively contact Sarah or Darren on o2 8778 1200.
+To find out more about up and coming Lead the Way programs and to register your interest fill in the contact form below, alternatively contact Sarah or Darren on 02 8778 1200.